Co-Working in the Cedar Valley

 Are there spaces in the Cedar Valley?

 There are about four co-working spaces in the Cedar Valley.
-These four spaces include New Hampton Municipal Utilities in New Hampton, IA, Waterloo Workspace in Waterloo, IA, CoWork591 in Jessup, IA, and Mill Race Co-working & Collaboration in Cedar Falls, IA.
+These four spaces include New Hampton Municipal Utilities in New Hampton, IA, Waterloo Workspace in Waterloo, IA, CoWork591 in Jessup, IA, and Gravitate Coworking in Cedar Falls, IA.
 Although these facilities are all different, they all provide similar amenities such as day passes, monthly memberships, private offices, shared spaces, and conference rooms.
 The goal of each of these co-working spaces is to promote collaboration and productivity in the Cedar Valley.

 Kelly Seehase from CoWork591 says “While networking and collaborating with others is important, in our current times, we have found people are in most need of a community.
 Our biggest hurdle is getting people to realize that they can be very productive when working in a co-working space and that they will get so much done here without the distractions they would have at home.
 Our members are proof of that.”